estvita/separator/README.md

 When running in Docker, you can configure the concurrency (number of worker processes) for each Celery queue using environment variables in your `.env` file.
 This is useful for optimizing resource usage based on your server's capabilities.

 Default value is 3 for all queues.

+To disable a specific worker, set its concurrency to 0.

 Available variables:
 - `CELERY_BITRIX_CONCURRENCY`: Concurrency for Bitrix24 tasks.